 What about the last blog, was that not just me celebrating my ability to be alone and how (insert McDonald’s theme: ‘Ba da da da da da’) I’m lovin’ it?!
 Well, this isn’t a retraction by any means, it’s observation, assessment, and alteration...growth.
 I wanna talk about Balance, specifically work to social, but in general because I’ve been realizing how essential it is and how frikin terrible I am at it.

 My focuses for the year: Freedom (independence) Family, Friends, and Finances.
 The grand objective in seeking to improve things should be to create an overall balance.
 I’m pretty sure I’ve been trying to delete and replace rather than assess and improve.
 “Everything in moderation” is such a foreign concept for me because I’ve only gone hard.
-I had this deceptive brand of tunnel vision that allowed me to feign give a damn and presence in other areas while never losing sight of my objective, which at that time was social ascension.
+When drinking, I had this deceptive brand of tunnel vision.
+It allowed me to feign give-a-damn and presence where needed, while never losing sight of my objective...social ascension.
 Though the objective was lame, being hyper focused totally facilitated my achievement.
-So one would assume that with that same mentality geared toward a more productive outcome that would be the cure all...yes and no.
+So one would assume that with that same mentality geared toward a more productive goal, that would be the cure all.
+Well, yes and no.

 I believe nothing is solely of itself, everything has components.
 You wanna be healthier, you don’t just eat right, you get appropriate rest, you exercise, etc. If I was a gym attendee I wouldn’t do leg month and then do arms the following month; that’s actually creating IMbalance.
 Personal balance also has components: intellectual, physical, emotional, spiritual, and (apparently) social and I have to attend to them all consistently...just in baby bites.